openlawteam/docs/docs/api-client/README.md

 ### sendTxHash

-Method used in connection with a contract signatory using own [MetaMask](https://metamask.io/) account to record an electronic signature and a contract ID, which is a cryptographic hash of the contract, on a blockchain network.
-Upon completion of that transaction for signing the contract with MetaMask, the transaction hash for the contract ID is passed back to the server for validation and record-keeping.
+Method used in connection with a contract signatory using own Ethereum account (including via [MetaMask](https://metamask.io/)) to record an electronic signature and a contract ID, which is a cryptographic hash of the contract, on a blockchain network.
+Upon completion of that transaction for signing the contract, the transaction hash for the contract ID is passed back to the server for validation and record-keeping.

 ```
 GET /contract/signature/sendTxHash